samuel-walters/docker/README.md

 ### EC2

+> 1. Launch an instance from your app ami.

+> 2. Choose T2 medium.
+You need 2 CPUs.

+> 3. Select the correct security group.
+Perhaps change your ip address if it has changed.
+Also allow ports 30000 - 32767 since this is what Kubernetes uses.

+> 4. Select the correct key (eng119 in this case).

+> 5. SSH in and run `sudo apt-get update -y` and `sudo apt-get upgrade -y`.

+> 6. Run `curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl`.

+> 7. Make the file executable with `chmod +x ./kubectl`.

+> 8. Move it to the correct location with `mv ./kubectl /usr/local/bin/kubectl`.

+> 9. Install docker with `sudo apt-get update && sudo apt-get install docker.io -y`.

+> 10. Check docker's version.

+> 11. Get MiniKube with `curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/`.

+> 12. Run `sudo i` and then `minikube start --vm-driver=none`.

+> 13. Copy and paste the yml file content into your ec2 instance.

+> 14. Run the files.
+For example, with a command that looks like this: `kubectl create -f mongo.yml`.

+> 15. Use the EC2's public IP address and the node port that displays when you do `kubectl get service` to access your app.
+Also check the /posts page.

 #### Blockers.

 - Need 2CPUs - use T2 Medium

 - X Exiting due to GUEST_MISSING_CONNTRACK: Sorry, Kubernetes 1.23.3 requires conntrack to be installed in root's path ---> run the command `sudo apt-get install -y conntrack`.

 ## Kubernetes Commands